HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

   <a href="/static/images/2019/16_Caching/fig14.png" class="fig-mobile">
     <img src="/static/images/2019/16_Caching/fig14.png" width="600" aria-labelledby="fig14-caption">
   </a>
-  <div id="fig14-caption" class="visually-hidden">A bar chart showing 90% use of accept-encoding, much smaller values for the rest with 10%-11% for user-agent, approximately 7%-8% for originand less so for accept, almost not usage for cookie, x-forward-proto, accept-language, host, x-origin, access-control-request-method, and access-control-request-headers</div>
+  <div id="fig14-caption" class="visually-hidden">A bar chart showing 90% use of accept-encoding, much smaller values for the rest with 10%-11% for user-agent, approximately 7%-8% for origin and less so for accept, almost not usage for cookie, x-forward-proto, accept-language, host, x-origin, access-control-request-method, and access-control-request-headers</div>
   <figcaption>Figure 14.
 Vary header usage.</figcaption>
 </figure>